Adamska1008/myxml/README.md

 ### What it can do now

 - Parsing nested elements with text and attributes
+- Entity encoding and newline normalization in text
 - Parsing document with declaration and a root element
 - Parsing CDATA
-- Providing parsing error message
+- Providing parsing error info

 ### TODOs